Lung function tests

 Bronchodilator response (BDR)

-Sometimes after spirometry, your child may need a BDR test to work out the effect of a medication (salbutamol) on the airways.
-Your child will do spirometry before taking the medication and then again 15 minutes afterwards to see if there is any change in their lung function.
+Sometimes after spirometry, your child may need a BDR test to test the effect of a medication (salbutamol) on the airways.
+Your child will do spirometry before taking the medication and then repeat 15 minutes later to see if there is any change in their lung function.

 The physiologist will help your child understand how to take the medication using an inhaler.